St0lenThunda/FreelanceScripts/scraper/README.md

 > - Allows custom CSS selectors via --selector for flexible scraping of any site.
 > - Can scan the page and suggest common tags, classes, ids, and nested selectors for scrapable elements (--suggest).
 > - The number of top suggestions and the maximum selector depth are adjustable via --suggest-top and --suggest-depth.
-> - Suggestion output is ranked using a composite emoji system (🏆, 🥇, 🥈, 🥉, 🎖️, 🔸) that combines link-likelihood, structural preference, and frequency.
+> - Suggestion output is ranked using averaged link-likelihood, structural preference, and frequency, then annotated with a composite emoji system (🏆, 🥇, 🥈, 🥉, 🎖️, 🔸).
-> - Only the top 5 selector suggestions show detailed metrics and the composite emoji; the rest show selector and count for clarity.
+> - Only the top 5 selector suggestions show a composite emoji; the remaining rows list their averaged metrics without the emoji for clarity.
 > - Automatically suggests scrapable elements if no results are found with the current selector.
 > - Prints results to the console (with --print or --no-save) for easy chaining.
 > - Saves results to a JSON file in the output directory (default behavior, can be disabled with --no-save).
 > - Output files are named after the URL.
 > - Designed as a learning resource: code is heavily commented and modular.
+> - Optional Playwright fallback: pass --use-playwright to automatically launch a headless browser when bot protection is detected.
 >
 > TODO: Add colorized output for better readability.